 Lately, sugar’s been getting a bad rap.
 It’s been referred to as “toxic,” “poisonous,” and “addictive.”
 A quick online search suggests that consuming sugar is more dangerous than smoking, that its properties are more addictive than nicotine, cocaine, even heroin.
-But is it really the villain that many people think it is?
+But is sugar really the villain that many people think it is?

 Despite everything that we hear about how addictive sugar is, research suggests otherwise.
 A recent article reviewed available literature on the concept of sugar addiction.
 The authors conclude: “We find little evidence to support sugar addiction in humans, and findings from the animal literature suggest that addiction-like behaviours, such as bingeing, occur only in the context of intermittent access to sugar.
 These behaviours likely arise from intermittent access to sweet tasting or highly palatable foods, not the neurochemical effects of sugar.”